However, sleep apnea is also a major contributor to your headache risk, and it can lead to all common types of headaches.

 Cluster headaches are a very severe, but less common form of headache.
 They are short, intense headaches occurring at night and felt on one side of the head.
 Although they do not last for long, they occur, as the name implies, in clusters, with people suffering from many headaches a day for a period of a few short days.
 The headaches may not recur for months.

-Headaches are one of the many disabling symptoms of sleep apnea.
+Morning headaches are one of the many disabling symptoms of sleep apnea.
 If you are suffering from headaches that you think might be linked to sleep apnea in Denver, please call (303) 691-0267 for an appointment with a sleep dentist at the TMJ Therapy & Sleep Center of Colorado.